Our Bankruptcy Consultation Checklist is straightforward, because we know that filing for bankruptcy is hard.

 So long as you have a basic idea of how much money you make and what property and assets you own, we can figure it out from there.

-It is true that filing bankruptcy requires lots of detailed financial information, but we don’t expect you to have everything or know everything before coming to your first consultation.
+It is true that filing bankruptcy in Minnesota requires lots of detailed financial information, but we don’t expect you to have everything or know everything before coming to your first consultation.

 After all, it is the role of your Minnesota Bankruptcy Lawyer to help you figure out what is happening in your financial life and then tell you how it will all work in bankruptcy.

 What should you know before your bankruptcy consultation?

 The bankruptcy laws themselves are complex and numerous, so your lawyer needs to determine how the laws would work on someone in your financial situation.

 Your lawyer, however, doesn’t yet know your financial situation.

 We don’t expect tons of details about whether payments have been late, but you should know the balance of any: